AlexBandurin/sentiment_analysis/README.md

 ## Project Overview

 The primary objective of this project is to develop a tool to monitor and interpret the sentiment towards a company using news text data using a Large Language Model (GPT) tool.
-The goal is to provide regular buy/sell recommendations based on the analysis of market sentiment and emerging trends.

 ## Phases of Development:
 <!---
 - **Data Collection**: Commencing the compilation of a comprehensive dataset comprising news articles, headlines, and other relevant textual content.
 This dataset might also include social media inputs like tweets to enrich the analysis.